nvda-es/devguides_translation/original_docs/spladdoninternals.md

 3. Library scan thread will ask Studio to return number of items scanned (this is done every second) and will store the result for record keeping.
 4. After the scan result is obtained, the thread will check where you are in studio, and if you are back in Insert Tracks dialog, the thread will terminate (see step 1).
 5. Every five seconds, library scan thread will call a private function (which wants to see how many items were scanned and current library scan announcement setting) to announce library scan results as follows:
-A. If you tell NVDA to announce scan progress, NVDA will say, "scanning" and/or play a beep (if told to do so).
+	* If you tell NVDA to announce scan progress, NVDA will say, "scanning" and/or play a beep (if told to do so).
-B. If NVDA is told to announce scan count, number of items scanned so far will be announced (again with or without a beep).
+	* If NVDA is told to announce scan count, number of items scanned so far will be announced (again with or without a beep).
-C. This reporter function will not be invoked if you tell NVDA to ignore library scan completely or ask it to interupt you only when the overall scan is complete (you can press Alt+NVDA+R to cycle through different library scan announcement settings).
+	* This reporter function will not be invoked if you tell NVDA to ignore library scan completely or ask it to interupt you only when the overall scan is complete (you can press Alt+NVDA+R to cycle through different library scan announcement settings).
 6. Once library scanning is complete (after checking scan result value every second and seeing that the previous scan result and the current one have same values), NVDA will announce scan results (in some cases, number of items scanned will be announced).
 In Studio 5.10 and later, the library scan counter will not be defined when scan completes, which is more efficient than keeping track of equalities.

 You can imagine what would have happened if the above operation was not a background task: cannot perform other NVDA commands until library scan is complete, cannot cancel this operation and what not.
 And this is the signature of the thread that performs the above operation: